magento/merchdocs/src/system/data-schedule-import.md

    - **Entity Type** — Set to one of the following: `Products` or `Customers`

+      For the `Advanced Pricing`, `Products`, `Customers and Addresses (single file)`, `Stock Sources` entity’s types are displayed such import behaviors as: Add/Update, Replace, Delete.

+      For the `Customer Finances`, `Customers Main File`, `Customers and Addresses` entity’s types are displayed such import behaviors as: Add/Update Complex Data, Delete Entities, Custom Action.

    - **Import Behavior** — Set to one of the following:

       - `Add/Update Complex Data` — Adds or updates new complex data to the existing complex data for existing entries in the database.
 This is the default value.